-If your project is located within 300 feet of a navigable waterway (i.e. lake, pond, river, or stream) you will need to contact Dane County Zoning for a Shoreland Zoning Permit.
+If your project is located within 300 feet of a navigable waterway (i.e., lake, pond, river, or stream) you will need to contact Dane County Zoning for a Shoreland Zoning Permit.
 Dane County Zoning staff will determine whether or not the project requires a Shoreland Mitigation Permit.
 You will receive written confirmation of their determination.
-You can use the Land & Water Resource Viewer to determine if your project is located within 300 feet of a navigable waterway.
+You can use the Land & Water Resources Viewer to determine if your project is located within 300 feet of a navigable waterway.

 In most cases, yes.
 The stormwater management component of the mitigation permit must be designed by a professional engineer licensed in Wisconsin.
 Certain exemptions do apply for projects that do not require the stormwater management performance standards to be met.
 It is recommended that you work with a qualified professional that specializes in native plantings or shoreland restoration when buffer restoration is required.

 After receiving your shoreland zoning permit determination letter from Dane County Zoning, submit two complete copies of all application and plan materials and the permit fee to Water Resource Engineering -- see our How to Submit webpage for more information.
 If the person submitting the application is not the landowner, a notarized statement signed by the landowner authorizing the applicant must be included.